SteelCompendium/data-md-dse/Bestiary/Monsters/Elementals/Statblocks/Field of Growth.md

 reason: 0
 intuition: 2
 presence: 2
-traits:
-  - name: Fickle and Free
-    effects:
-      - effect: The field can't be restrained, slowed, or knocked prone, and they ignore difficult terrain.
-  - name: Roots Run Deep
-    effects:
-      - effect: The field can target any creature touching the ground with their abilities, even if they don't have line of effect to that creature.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Hampering Roots
+    name: Hampering Roots
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 8
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 8 damage
+        tier1: 8 damage
-        t2: 13 damage; R < 1 prone and can't stand (save ends)
+        tier2: 13 damage; R < 1 prone and can't stand (save ends)
-        t3: 16 damage; R < 2 prone and can't stand (save ends)
+        tier3: 16 damage; R < 2 prone and can't stand (save ends)
+      - name: Effect
-      - effect: If a target made prone this way is already prone, they are instead restrained (save ends).
+        effect: If a target made prone this way is already prone, they are instead restrained (save ends).
 If the target was also unable to stand, that effect ends when they are no longer restrained this way.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Convocation of Verdure
+    name: Convocation of Verdure
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 5
     target: Self or one elemental
     effects:
+      - name: Effect
-      - effect: The target gains 15 temporary Stamina that lasts until the start of the field's next turn.
+        effect: The target gains 15 temporary Stamina that lasts until the start of the field's next turn.
-        name: Effect
+      - cost: 3 Malice
-      - effect: Until the end of the encounter, the ground within 1 square of the target is overgrown with underbrush and vines.
+        effect: Until the end of the encounter, the ground within 1 square of the target is overgrown with underbrush and vines.
 Whenever any enemy makes a strike against the target while within line of effect of that area, the enemy is pulled 5 squares toward the area after the strike is resolved.
 Any enemy who enters the area for the first time in a round or starts their turn there is knocked prone.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Rose Thorn Lash
+    name: Rose Thorn Lash
     icon: ❗️
     cost: 1 Malice
     keywords:
       - Magic
       - Melee
-    type: Triggered action
+    usage: Triggered action
     distance: Melee 3
     target: The triggering creature or object
     trigger: A creature or object within distance deals damage to the field.
     effects:
+      - name: Effect
-      - effect: The target takes 6 damage, and if they have A < 2, they are bleeding (save ends).
+        effect: The target takes 6 damage, and if they have A < 2, they are bleeding (save ends).
+  - type: feature
+    feature_type: trait
+    name: Fickle and Free
+    icon: ⭐️
+    effects:
+      - effect: The field can't be restrained, slowed, or knocked prone, and they ignore difficult terrain.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Roots Run Deep
+    icon: ⭐️
+    effects:
+      - effect: The field can target any creature touching the ground with their abilities, even if they don't have line of effect to that creature.
 ~~~